 Here in Australia, the average full time employee gets 20 annual leave days per year.
 Adding in the weekends, that is essentially a month off each year to do as you please.
 For some this may mean simply taking a week off here and there to relax at home and catch up on things that need doing, but for many, this is a great opportunity to jump on a plane or in the car and head for a holiday.

-And the best holidays is an organised holiday!
+And the best holiday is an organised holiday!

 To organise travel and holidays well, there are a few areas that need considering – what you want to do with your holidays and the budget you want to spend.

 A great method is to plan as far ahead as you can, such as setting a rough idea of when you want to travel and to where at the start of each calendar year.
 This way you can set the wheels in motion towards making your travel plans a reality.

 Depending on where and what your holiday plans are, sometimes it pays to think even further ahead.
 This is especially the case when planning an overseas trip, with early bird flights and packages being released well in advance.

 Once you work out the where, what, when side of things, it is time to organise travel budgets.
 This means deciding how much you can afford to spend on your trip and then working out how much everything you want to do will cost.
 You should also consider fitting this in with your everyday family budget plans.

 Knowing how you can save for travel will help you plan the holiday you want, without having to stress about the financial side of travelling.

 You will need to consider items such as:

 - Airfares and other transport

 - Spending Money